 The Occupational Employment and Wage Statistics (OEWS) program, a different survey from the Bureau of Labor Statistics, provides comprehensive occupational wages.
 These statistics are detailed but less timely.
-The latest May 2022 estimates were released in April 2023.
-According to NAHB's analysis of these data, half of payroll workers in construction earn more than \$54,540 and the top 25% make at least \$77,030.
-In comparison, the U.S. median wage is \$46,310, while the top quartile (top 25%) makes at least \$73,460.
+The latest May 2021 estimates were released in April 2022.
+According to NAHB's analysis of these data, half of payroll workers in construction earned more than \$49,070 and the top 25% made at least \$75,820.
+In comparison, the U.S. median wage was \$45,760, while the top quartile (top 25%) made at least \$68,590.

-The OES publishes wages for over 406 occupations in construction.
-Out of these, only 46 are construction trades.
+The OEWS publishes wages for over 400 occupations in construction.
+Out of these, only 58 are construction trades.
 The other industry workers are in finance, sales, administration and other off-site activities.

-The highest paid occupation in construction is Chief Executive Officers (CEO) with half of CEOs making over \$163,410 per year and the top 25 percent highest paid CEOs earning more than \$234,090.
-Lawyers working in construction are next on the list with the median wages of \$156,000, and the top 25 percent on the pay scale making over \$213,120.
-Out of the next 12 highest paid trades in construction, 11 are various managers.
-The highest paid managers in construction are architectural and engineering managers, with half of them making over \$143,420 and the top 25 percent on the pay scale earning over \$174,880 annually.
+The highest paid occupation in construction continues to be Chief Executive Officers (CEO) with half of CEOs making over \$162,390 per year.
+Lawyers working in construction are next on the list with median wages of \$152,650.
+Out of the next 13 highest paid trades in construction, 12 are various managers.
+The highest paid managers in construction are architectural and engineering managers, with half of them making over \$135,900 and the top 25 percent on the pay scale earning over \$170,940 annually.

-Among construction trades, elevator installers and repairers top the median wages list with half of them earning over \$100,480 a year, and the top 25% making at least \$123,020.
+Among construction trades, elevator installers and repairers top the median wages list with half of them earning over \$98,600 a year, and the top 25% making at least \$120,950.
+Pile driver operators are next on the list, with half of them making over \$77,030 and the top quartile earning at least \$96,440.
 First-line supervisors of construction trades are next on the list.
-Their median wages are \$74,330, with the top 25% highest paid supervisors earning more than \$93,600.
+Their median wages are \$72,600, with the top 25% highest paid supervisors earning in excess of \$91,310.

 In general, construction trades that require more years of formal education, specialized training or licensing tend to offer higher annual wages.
-Median wages of construction and building inspectors are \$64,070 and the wages in the top quartile of the pay scale exceed \$85,400.
-Half of plumbers in construction earn over \$60,070, with the top quartile making over \$79,390.
+Median wages of construction and building inspectors are \$61,360 and the wages in the top quartile of the pay scale exceed \$78,940.
+Half of plumbers in construction earn over \$59,810, with the top quartile making over \$78,190.
 Electricians' wages are similarly high.

-Carpenters are one of the most prevalent construction crafts in the industry.
+Carpentry is one of the most prevalent construction crafts in the industry.
 The trade requires less formal education.
 Nevertheless, the median wages of carpenters working in construction exceed the national median.
-Half of these craftsmen earn over \$52,400 and the highest paid 25% bring in at least \$68,220.
+Half of these craftsmen earn over \$48,420 and the highest paid 25% bring in at least \$62,370.